GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/index.md

 Amazon AWS instances provide a public and private IP address.
 While running the `/install/community-edition-setup/setup.py` script, **use the Private IP address**.
-Also, use a hostname other then the long default hostname that Amazon provides.
-Update your DNS or hosts files accordingly.
+Also, use a hostname other than the long default hostname that Amazon provides as CN(Canonical Name).
+Update your DNS or hosts file accordingly.

 ## Google Cloud Platform